 Nearly everyone has that favorite childhood memory where they played on the playground with their siblings or friends.
 Maybe you looked forward to racing to the top of the slide or climbing across the monkey bars before anyone else.
-And maybe now you’re that parent on the bench, watching your child play.
+And maybe now you’re that parent on the bench, watching your kiddo play.

-What happens if your kid gets bored?
+But, what happens if your kid gets bored?
 You’ve already driven all the way to the park, so make sure you know how to have fun while you’re there.

 1. Hula Hoop Tag

 Bring your trusty hula hoops from home for this game.
-Get at least eight to ten kids together in a circle and have them hold hands.
+Get at least eight to ten kids together in a circle, and have them hold hands.
 The two hula hoops should be linked into the circle at two different points, resting on conjoined hands.
-When you say “go,” the kids try to get through the hula hoop and pass it on to the next person without breaking hands — and without letting one hula hoop catch up with the other!
+When you say “go,” the kids try to get through the hula hoop and pass it on to the next person without breaking hands—and without letting one hula hoop catch up with the other!

 2. Mannequin Tag